 Doing anything too quickly is believed to lead to costly mistakes and often, it does – unless it is done correctly.
-This is one reason reducing your time to hire doesn’t guarantee better hiring outcomes.
+This is one reason why reducing your time to hire doesn’t guarantee better hiring outcomes.

 The good news is, fast and effective is possible.
 You can even improve quality of hire by picking up the pace.

-The bottom line is you need to be able to funnel high-quality talent through your hiring process fast without cutting corners on candidate assessment and team collaboration.
+The bottom line is you need to be able to funnel high-quality talent through your hiring process quickly without cutting corners on candidate assessment and team collaboration.
 Boosting your hiring velocity, or speed to hire, can improve quality of hire.

 What does this mean for critical hiring metrics?
 You could see higher performance, productivity, team morale, employee engagement, and lower retention – and get more bang for your hiring buck.

 Here are a few ways hiring faster the right way can improve quality of hire: